-During the 1970's, numerous events raised questions about the adequacy of existing corporate accountability mechanisms.
-Disclosures concerning the collapse of several major companies, the hundreds of corporations involved in questionable payments, and corporate non-compliance with environmental and other laws astonished the public, shareholders, and, in many cases, even the affected company's directors.
-In assessing what went wrong, individual inquiries inevitably focused primarily on the specific circumstances surrounding each event, yet every successive investigation or report added support to the view that the corporate accountability system as a whole needed strengthening.
+During the 1970's, numerous events raised questions about the adequacy existing corporate accountability mechanisms.
+Disclosures concerning e collapse of several major companies, the hundreds of corporations volved in questionable payments, and corporate non-compliance with vironmental and other laws astonished the public, shareholders, and, many cases, even the affected companies' directors.
+In assessing at went wrong, individual inquiries inevitably focused primarily on e specific circumstances surrounding each event, yet every successive vestigation or report added support to the view that the corporate countability system as a whole needed strengthening.

-Responding to these developments and others the Commission, in April, 1977, initiated a broad re-examination of its rules related to shareholder communications, shareholder participation in the corporate electoral process and corporate governance generally (the "corporate governance proceeding") 1/2 and announced that it would hold hearings in the fall of 1977, in order to receive the views of interested members of the public with respect to these matters.
-As a result of the hearings 2/2 and the preceding written comment period, the staff of the Division of Corporation Finance ("the staff") received information from over three hundred individuals, shareholder organizations, corporations, academicians, self-regulatory organizations, law firms, bar organizations, public interest groups, financial institutions, religious organizations, accountants and government officials.
+Responding to these developments and others, the Commission, April, 1977, initiated a broad re-examination of its rules lated to shareholder communications, shareholder participation the corporate electoral process and corporate governance generally he "corporate governance proceeding") $\underline{1}$ and announced that it would ld hearings in the fall of 1977, in order to receive the views of terested members of the public with respect to these matters.
+As result of the hearings $\underline{2}$ and the preceding written comment period, e staff of the Division of Corporation Finance ("the staff") received formation from over three hundred individuals, shareholder organizaons, corporations, academicians, self-regulatory organizations, law firms, bar organizations, public interest groups, financial institutions, religious organizations, accountants and government officials.
 The corporate governance hearings served as the starting point for the staff's analysis of the issues addressed in the Report.
 Where appropriate, the staff has supplemented the testimony and written comments with information in the files of the Commission, staff interviews with additional individuals and organizations, and further research.

-^{1/} Securities Exchange Act Release No. 13482 (April 28, 1977).

-^{2/} The hearings were held in Washington, D.C., New York City, Los Angeles and Chicago.
+Securities Exchange Act Release No. 13482 (April 28, 1977).
+The hearings were held in Washington, D.C., New York City, Los Angeles and Chicago.

 The Commission decided to address the complex issues raised in the hearings in stages.
 The first stage resulted in several amendments to the proxy rules.
 Commentators in the hearings had expressed general support for the proposition that a strong board of directors, able to exercise independent judgment, is a critical element in corporate accountability.
 Based on its review of comments and testimony during the proceeding and its experience in administering and enforcing the federal securities laws, the Commission determined that shareholders needed additional information about the structure, composition and functioning of boards of directors.
-Accordingly, in 1978, the Commission proposed and adopted rules intended to provide such information to shareholders.
-3/ The final rules require disclosure of (1) certain economic and personal relationships between directors or director nominees and an issuer or its management; (2) the existence and functioning of audit, nominating and compensation committees; (3) attendance of directors at board and committee meetings; and (4) resignations of directors.
-4/
+Accordingly, in 1978, the Commission proposed and adopted rules intended to provide such information to shareholders. $\underline{3}$ The final rules require disclosure of (1) certain economic and personal relationships between directors or director nominees and an issuer or its management; (2) the existence and functioning of audit, nominating and compensation committees; (3) attendance of directors at board and committee meetings; and (4) resignations of directors. $\underline{4}/$

-^{3/} Securities Exchange Act Release No. 14970 (July 18, 1978) and Securities Exchange Act Release No. 15384 (December 6, 1978).
+3/ Securities Exchange Act Release No. 14970 (July 18, 1978) and Securities Exchange Act Release No. 15384 (December 6, 1978).